LourdyDin/WDProjCesiumDinTejada/README.md

 ## Sources: This page will include all of the resources that we used to make this website

-## JS Implementation: JS will be used for a hover effect on the History and Teams page.
-It will make the text expand when the mouse hovers over it.
+## JS ImplementSation: Javascript will be implemented on the positions page as hovering your cursor over any of the football position will result in a pop-up that gives the positions name and a description of what it does.

 ## WireFrame: The link below will show the wireframe